brayest/RedisClusterCloudFormation/README.md

 If it connects we are good to go.

 ### CloudFormation and base infrastructure
 Before we can use CloudFormation we need to set some variables and create a KeyPair in order to access AWS.
 Open the **RedisCluster.yml** file and modify the *KeyName* parameter and set the Default term to "ChefKey" or what ever you like, but make sure that you create a KeyPair in AWS with the same name and have the **.pem** file downloaded where you are going to be operating the Chef enviroment.
-Everything should be fine, but just make sure use *us-east-1* as the default region.
+Everything else should be fine, but just make sure use *us-east-1* as the default region.
 If you do not want to use that region change it but mke sure to replace the AvailabilityZones of the EC2s and the RegionMaps of the Images.

 * Default: 'ChefKey'

-After **be sure to create the KeyPair fist** and then run the following to create the base infrastructure.
+Now, **be sure to create the KeyPair fist** and then run the following to create the base infrastructure.

 ```bash
 aws cloudformation create-stack --stack-name redis-cluster --template-body file://$PWD/RedisCluster.yml --profile YOUR_PROFILE